isomerpages/mol-services/_buying-a-hdb/00a-eligibility.md

 Your chances of being balloted may be improved through priority schemes or other privileges, if you are a first-timer applicants and/or have urgent housing needs.<br>

 Find out
-  - if you qualify as a first-timer applicant [here](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK)
+  - if you qualify as a first-timer applicant <a href="https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK" target="_blank">here</a>
-  - About the various priority schemes and how you may qualify [here](https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes)
+  - About the various priority schemes and how you may qualify <a href="https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes" target="_blank">here</a>

 ### Quick Link to Eligibility checker

-Use this [e-Service](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK) to do a quick check on your eligibility to buy a flat from HDB.
+Use this <a href="https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK" target="_blank">eService</a> to do a quick check on your eligibility to buy a flat from HDB.